 where $C$ is a covariance matrix and the elements of $\mathbf{\Delta\mu}$ are

-with $\mu_\mathrm{th}(z)$ is the theoretical distance modulus (Eq.~\ref{cosmodistmodule}) computed for a given cosmology.
-Since ZTF is a low-redshift survey and cannot alone constrain cosmological parameters we fix them to a fiducial value.
-In our work on simulations (Sect.~\ref{simulationresults}) we used the input cosmology of the simulation as the fiducial one and in our work on data (Sect.~\ref{Datasec}) we used the Planck18 results \citep{planckcollaborationPlanck2018Results2020} as fiducial cosmology.
-It is worth noting that in this fit, $M_0$ and $H_0$ are degenerated.
-This imposes us to choose a fiducial value $H_{0,\mathrm{fid}}$ such that the $M_0$ parameter is expressed as a combination of $H_0$ and $M_B$ as
+with $\mu_\mathrm{th}(z)$ the theoretical distance modulus (Eq.~\ref{cosmodistmodule}) computed for a given cosmology.
+Since ZTF is a low-redshift survey and cannot alone constrain cosmological parameters, we fixed them to a fiducial value.
+In our work on simulations (Sect.~\ref{simulationresults}) we used the input cosmology of the simulation as the fiducial one and in our work on data (Sect.~\ref{Datasec}) we used the \textit{Planck}18 results \citep{planckcollaborationPlanck2018Results2020} as fiducial cosmology.
+It is worth noting that in this fit, $M_0$ and $H_0$ were degenerated.
+This necessitated that we choose a fiducial value, $H_{0,\mathrm{fid}}$, such that the $M_0$ parameter is expressed as a combination of $H_0$ and $M_B$ as